Pattern hair loss: Signs and symptoms

 Pattern hair loss is classified as a form of non-scarring hair loss.

 Male-pattern hair loss begins above the temples and at the vertex (calvaria) of the scalp.
 As it progresses, a rim of hair at the sides and rear of the head remains.
-This has been referred to as a "Hippocratic wreath", and rarely progresses to complete baldness.
+This has been referred to as a "Hippocratic wreath" and rarely progresses to complete baldness.

 Female-pattern hair loss more often causes diffuse thinning without hairline recession; similar to its male counterpart, female androgenic alopecia rarely leads to total hair loss.
 The Ludwig scale grades severity of female-pattern hair loss.
 These include Grades 1, 2, 3 of balding in women based on their scalp showing in the front due to thinning of hair.

 In most cases, receding hairline is the first starting point; the hairline starts moving backwards from the front of the head and the sides.

 Causes

+The cause of pattern hair loss is not yet fully understood.
+It appears to be the result of genetic changes that make the activity of hair follicles on the scalp become sensitive to the presence of androgenic hormones, cholesterol, and proteins such as insulin-like growth factor.